 Helen trained as a breathing pedagogue in Germany (Osenberg/Parow) and for several years attended Richard Miller’s Institute of Vocal Performance Pedagogy at Oberlin College, USA.
 She is a certified CoreSinging teacher (Meribeth Dayme) and in 2011 was awarded a Walter Hines Page Scholarship by the English Speaking Union, which enabled her to visit several institutions in the States as part of a research project looking at the American approach to vocal training.

 Having taught for 10 years in German universities (Bayreuth and Bamberg), she moved to Glasgow in 2002 to take up the post of Lecturer in Vocal Studies at the Royal Scottish Academy of Music and Drama, now the Royal Conservatoire of Scotland.
-Helen runs German Repertoire, Audition- and Lied-classes, a breathing course and individual vocal tuition and coaching at both post-graduate and under-graduate levels.
-She is the Course Leader of the RCS Classical Singing Summer School.
+Helen teaches German and Italian Repertoire classes, a phonetics class and individual vocal tuition at both undergraduate and post-graduate levels.